 Student evaluation forms are completed by both the preceptor and the faculty at mid-term and practicum completion.
-The preceptor evaluations are submitted along with the final Clinical Log for each clinical/practicum to the faculty for review prior to filing in the student file in the School of Nursing.
+The preceptor evaluations are submitted along with the final Clinical Log for each clinical/practicum to the faculty for final review and approval prior to filing in the student file in the School of Nursing.

-Student Responsibilities
+Student Responsibilities in NP Practicum Courses